back to overview

 MPD consists in calculating all the pairwise distances between species in a grid cell and then takes the mean.

 MNTD calculates the mean distance separating each species in the grid cell from its closest relative.
+The primary difference is that MPD measures the average relatedness of all species to one another, while MNTD measures how close species are to their closest relative (evaluating recent evolutionary divergence at the tips of the tree).
 These indices are described in Webb el al. (2002).

 c.data <- comparative.comm(palmtree_pruned , species_grid)